villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 {"Mortti", :pyrenese_sheepdog}
 ```

-The IO module also provides a function `IO.inspect/1` for printing the inspection result of a given data structure to the `:stdio` output. `IO.inspect/1` is a useful debug function.
+The IO module also provides a function `IO.inspect/1` for printing the inspection result of a given data structure to the standard output (`:stdio`). `IO.inspect/1` proves itself useful as a debug function.

 The rest of the functions defined by the [IO module](http://elixir-lang.org/docs/stable/elixir/IO.html) can be found from the official documentation.